Paddy Kenny: Queens Park Rangers

 Despite having only recently signed an extended deal with Sheffield United, Kenny signed a three-year contract for former boss Neil Warnock's side Queens Park Rangers in June 2010.
-Although Kenny did not wish to part with them, Sheffield United activated a clause that had been inserted into his contract allowing him to leave should another club table a £750,000 bid for his services.
+Although Sheffield United did not wish to part with him, QPR's bid of £750,000 met the release clause that had been inserted into his contract, allowing him to leave.
 The move meant his wages were doubled to £20,000-a-week.
 He was voted the club's Player of the Season for the 2010–11 season as the "R's" won promotion as champions of the Championship.

 Kenny continued to remain Rangers number one keeper in their first season back in the Premier League, making 33 starts and keeping seven clean sheets.
 QPR retained their Premier League place on the final day of the 2011–12 season, despite Kenny conceding an injury time goal to Sergio Agüero to lose the title deciding game against Manchester City.

 Despite Kenny's good form during the 2011–12 season, new manager Mark Hughes decided to sign England keeper Robert Green from West Ham United before the 2012–13 campaign began, effectively ensuring that Kenny would lose his place in the first team, and as such Kenny was subsequently made available for a transfer.
 Soon after Kenny's departure from the club, QPR wrote a formal letter of complaint to Leeds United over abusive texts allegedly sent by Kenny to their technical director Mike Rigg and chairman Tony Fernandes.
 The texts were reported to have mocked the club's poor first result of the season and, in particular, the performance of Green; Kenny subsequently had his Twitter account deleted.